 If the computer is unresponsive and you are unable to use the preceding shutdown procedures, try the following emergency procedures in the sequence provided:

-- Press ctrl+alt+delete, select the Power icon, and then select Shut down. - Press and hold the power button for at least 10 seconds. - If your computer has a user-replaceable battery (select products only), disconnect the computer from external power, and then remove the battery.
+- Press ctrl+alt+delete, select the Power icon, and then select Shut down. - Press and hold the power button for at least 10 seconds. - Disconnect the computer from external power.

 Using the Power icon and Power Options